justonly011298/Mathematics-and-Physics/README.md

 # How to Read This Document
 ## The Easiest Method
-Download the main.pdf file and read away...
+Download Mathematics_and_Physics.pdf file and read away...

 ## The LaTeX Method
   1. Clone or Download the repository onto your computer.